- 1 Andronis Luxury Suites, Santorini

 Post Ranch Inn, on a 1,200-foot-high ridge in Big Sur overlooking the Pacific, is the romance spot of choice for Hollywood royalty (Anne Hathaway tied the knot here in 2012, and Ryan Reynolds and Blake Lively spent a week during one of their mini-moons)—owing, no doubt, to the privacy of its 40 adults-only homes and suites, which feature salvaged redwood and sheet metal artwork.
 Take your pick of the views: Pacific Suites have decks and tiled baths overlooking the water while windows in Peak Houses frame the Santa Lucia Mountains.
 Mini-bars are complimentary, but we suggest taking a picnic lunch for a trip down the Pacific Coast Highway in the hotel’s Lexus convertible.

 Anantara Al Jabal Al Akhdar, Oman

-When Anantara’s first hotel in Oman, built on the edge of the rocky Saiq Plateau, opened in October, it became the highest five-star hotel in the Middle East—and, instantaneously, one of the best cliffside hotels in the world.
+When Anantara’s first hotel in Oman, built on the edge of the rocky Saiq Plateau, opened, it became the highest five-star hotel in the Middle East—and, instantaneously, one of the best cliffside hotels in the world.
 Of the 115 accommodations, the Cliff Pool Villas feature private infinity pools that jut out precariously over the mountain rim, 6,500 feet above sea level.
-There’s a public infinity pool for everyone else; when not taking a dip or chowing down on Omani and international cuisine at own of the resort's six restaurants, head to the spa for decadent treatments, to the kitchen for a cooking class, or to the Hajar mountain range for a heart-pumping climb.
+There’s a public infinity pool for everyone else; when not taking a dip or chowing down on Omani and international cuisine at own of the resort’s six restaurants, head to the spa for decadent treatments, to the kitchen for a cooking class, or to the Hajar mountain range for a heart-pumping climb.